homer0/projext/documents/projectConfiguration.md

 How the library will be exposed: `commonjs2`, `umd` or `window`.

 > Since this was built based on the webpack API, if you are using it as a build engine, you can set any `libraryTarget` that webpack supports.
-The ones mentioned above will be the ones woopack will support for all the other build engines with different APIs.
+The ones mentioned above will be the ones projext will support for all the other build engines with different APIs.

 #### `cleanBeforeBuild`
 > Default value: `true`